Piotr Szulczewski

 Piotr Szulczewski (/pl/; born 1981) is a Canadian-Polish businessman and computer engineer who is the founder and former CEO of the mobile-first ecommerce platform focused on low-cost goods, Wish.com.
-He is the youngest billionaire from Canada according to Forbes.
+In 2019, he became the youngest billionaire from Canada according to Forbes, though his net worth subsequently declined following Wish's public offering.

 Early life and background

 Szulczewski grew up in the Warsaw neighbourhood of Tarchomin.
 Upon the collapse of the communism in Poland, his parents immigrated to Waterloo, Ontario, Canada, about 70 mi west of Toronto.
 He studied mathematics and computer science at the University of Waterloo, where he met Danny Zhang.

-Just before graduating from the University of Waterloo in 2004 at the age of 23, Szulczewski relocated to Palo Alto, California and commenced a four-month internship coding for Google.
+Just before graduating from the University of Waterloo in 2004 at the age of 23, Szulczewski relocated to Palo Alto, California and did a four-month coding internship for Google.
 He then became a full-time employee for Google, where he wrote the prototype algorithms for keyword expansion, a feature which aids in searching for products from advertisers.